enqueuer-land/enqueuer/README.md

 Every publisher has its own properties, depending on its protocol and implementation.
 But they all have these properties.

 **name**\
-Optional, describes what the publisher is suppose to do
+Optional, describes what the publisher is supposed to do

     name: publisher action